Weezer: Legacy and influence

 Weezer has sustained a cult following throughout its career.
-Stephen Thomas Erlewine of AllMusic conferred the title of "alt-rock icons of the '90s" on Weezer, and also called them "one of the most popular groups to emerge in the post-grunge alternative rock aftermath."
-James Hickie of Alternative Press Magazine stated that the band's second album Pinkerton is "considered something of an emo cornerstone," and stated his belief that it influenced "a generation of emo bands," despite Weezer not being an outright emo band.
+Stephen Thomas Erlewine conferred the title of "alt-rock icons of the '90s" on Weezer, and also called them "one of the most popular groups to emerge in the post-grunge alternative rock aftermath".
+James Hickie of Alternative Press Magazine stated that the band's second album Pinkerton is "considered something of an emo cornerstone", and stated his belief that it influenced "a generation of emo bands", despite Weezer not being an outright emo band.
+Weezer has sold 10 million albums in the United States and over 35 million worldwide.